 You can use the option to sharpen the blade with multiple strokes in and out.
 It is essential to keep the blades ready to go, and this SharpIn technology will help you to uphold the edge.

 The more items in a set are supposed to have a higher price tag.
 Well, it is not true for any best knives block set.
-A set of 5 from Calphalon cost almost double than a set of 16-knives from Emojoy.
+A set of 5 from Calphalon cost almost double that of a set of 16-knives from Emojoy.